miz111/Anime-Tracker/journals/tommy.md

 - Frontend Forms (sign up form)

 Today I was finally able to complete my sign up form!
 I needed to change a few things in the frontend auth file for it to work so I am extremely relieved that it is complete!
 I am excited to show my team what I have completed so far.
+I also figured out a new way to refactor the code which I never knew I could do before!

 ## January 21st, 2023